kodalee/kodalee.dev/README.md

 <div id="top"></div>

-No longer in use. kodalee.dev now redirects to this GitHub page.
+<b>No longer in use. kodalee.dev now redirects to this GitHub page.</b>

 [![MIT License][license-shield]][license-url]